Do Sparse Autoencoders Identify Reasoning Features in Language Models?: Theory: Sparsity Biases SAEs Toward Low-Dimensional Correlates

-To isolate the effect of sparsity, we analyze the decoding step induced by an $\ell_1$ objective in an idealized dictionary that contains the relevant directions.
+To isolate the effect of sparsity, we analyze the decoding step induced by an $\ell_1$ objective.
 Concretely, we consider the best-case setting where the decoder columns span the true reasoning subspace, so that without any sparsity pressure the least-squares code would recover $\bm{h}$ exactly (zero reconstruction error) by projecting onto this basis.
 This lets us attribute any loss of the high-dimensional component to the sparsity objective rather than dictionary mismatch.
 Let $\mathbf{W}\coloneqq[\bm{v}_1,\dots,\bm{v}_k]\in\mathbb{R}^{d\times k}$ and consider the $\ell_1$-regularized code

-Theorem~\ref{thm: l1_suppression_main} shows that, for fixed sparsity level $\lambda/b$, the recovered energy from the high-dimensional component $b\bm{g}$ is exponentially suppressed as the intrinsic dimension $k-1$ grows.
+The following theorem shows that, for fixed sparsity level $\lambda/b$, the recovered energy from the high-dimensional component $b\bm{g}$ is exponentially suppressed as the intrinsic dimension $k-1$ grows.
 In contrast, Appendix~\ref{app: theory_sparsity_theorems} shows that the $\bm{v}_1$ coordinate is comparatively easy to retain.